NFL Europe: World League/NFL Europe League/NFL Europa (1995–2007)

+Timeline

 Trophy and awards

 NFL Europe presented several awards and honors.
 The World Bowl trophy, awarded to the winners of the annual World Bowl game, was a 40-pound glass globe.
 The winning team also received championship rings Other awards included regular season most valuable player awards on offense and defense, a coach of the year award, and an award for the World Bowl MVP.
 The league also awarded offensive, defensive, special teams, and national players of the week, and named an all-league team at the end of the season.